MicrosoftDocs/azure-docs/articles/data-lake-analytics/data-lake-tools-for-vscode-local-run-and-debug.md

 ## Next steps
 - For using the Azure Data Lake Tools for Visual Studio Code, see [Use the Azure Data Lake Tools for Visual Studio Code](data-lake-analytics-data-lake-tools-for-vscode.md).
 - For getting started information on Data Lake Analytics, see [Tutorial: Get started with Azure Data Lake Analytics](data-lake-analytics-get-started-portal.md).
-- For information on using Data Lake Tools for Visual Studio, see [Tutorial: Develop U-SQL scripts using the Data Lake Tools for Visual Studio](data-lake-analytics-data-lake-tools-get-started.md).
+- For information about Data Lake Tools for Visual Studio, see [Tutorial: Develop U-SQL scripts by using the Data Lake Tools for Visual Studio](data-lake-analytics-data-lake-tools-get-started.md).
 - For the information on developing assemblies, see [Develop U-SQL assemblies for Azure Data Lake Analytics jobs](data-lake-analytics-u-sql-develop-assemblies.md).